notfromstatefarm/nvflashk/README.md

 # Explanation
 ## So wait, this gets me 1.1v on my 4090/1.11v on my 4080 again?
 I can run those fancy BIOS that gave me 'Board ID mismatch' now?

-Yep, if you're one of the unlucky bastards that bought a 4090/4080 later down the line, you can flash full voltage BIOSes to your neutered card now.
-I won't tell you which BIOS that is, though.
+Yep, if you're one of the unlucky bastards that bought a 4090/4080 later down the line, you can flash full voltage BIOSes to your neutered card now. **It appears that it was only a BIOS change, not a physical change, that enforced the 1.07v limitation**.

+I won't tell you which BIOS to use, though.
+That's on you and the community to figure out.
 So far this has been confirmed on multiple 4090s and 4080s.
+We've even flashed a STRIX BIOS to a Founders Edition 3070.
 This means that not only do you get full voltage back, you also get to flash any of the higher power BIOSes that you wish again.

 [Here's a video I recorded showing huge benchmark gains from upgrading to a 1.1v BIOS.](https://www.youtube.com/watch?v=25EarvBrkX8)